-The study population includes subjects aged 18 years or older with a diagnosis of OAG or OHT.
+The study population includes subjects aged 18 years or older (at least 19 years for subjects in Canada) with a diagnosis of OAG or OHT.
 Subjects must have an unmedicated (post-washout) IOP > 20 and < 36 mmHg at 2 eligibility visits (08:00 hour), 2-7 days apart and > 17 and < 36 mmHg at 10:00 and 16:00 hours at the second qualification visit in both eyes.
 Corrected visual acuity in each eye must be +1.0 logMAR or better by early treatment of diabetic retinopathy study (ETDRS).
 The subject must also be willing to give signed informed consent and follow study instructions.
 The specific inclusion and exclusion criteria can be found in Sections 4.2 and 4.3 of the study protocol.